khtan/UsingGlobalPlaywrightContainer/README.md

     docker run --volume {ROOTDIR}\testOnlyA:tests -it --rm --ipc=host tankh1/pw4:v2 /bin/bash

+When running in a host tests folder, it is important to ensure there is no node\_modules directory, otherwise the Docker Playwright might get confused.

+It is fine to have playwright.config.ts file because the Docker Playwright will read and process it correctly.

 In the repo, the folder 'testOnlyA' contains two test folders 'tests' and 'tests2'.
 Note that there are no node\_modules nor playwright.config.ts files.
+This is to keep things simple.
 Only the package.json is present.

 The folder 'testOnlyB' is even simpler.
 There are no node\_modules or package\* files.
 Only the tests folder is available.